ehamberg/gtdguide/src/lyagtd.markdown

 when on a @@waiting for@@ list, or add it to your own @@next actions@@ list of things you want to do as soon as you have the time.
 Unless your secret superpower is delegation, the @@next actions@@ is probably where most things will end up.
-If open loop will take more than one action to close, the overall goal should be noted on a @@projects@@ list which will be explained in a few sections.
+If the open loop will take more than one action to close, the overall goal should be noted on a @@projects@@ list which will be explained in a few sections.

 To summarise, when processing your @@in@@ list(s), you should follow this
 procedure: